Courses

 RUSS 102(S) SEM Elementary Russian II

-RUSS 103(F) LEC Intermediate Russian 1
+RUSS 103(F) SEM Intermediate Russian I

 RUSS 104(S) SEM Intermediate Russian

 This course continues to develop all five skills--listening comprehension, speaking, reading, writing, and culture--for students who have completed at least three semesters of college-level Russian.
-Coursework includes the ongoing study of Russian grammar, especially of increasing complexity, as well as an examination of a variety of authentic materials from Russian and Soviet culture, current events, and daily life.
+Coursework includes the ongoing study of Russian grammar, especially of increasing complexity, as well as an examination of a variety of authentic materials from Russian and Russophone cultures, current events, and daily life.
 Significant attention will be devoted to vocabulary expansion.
 Students who complete the yearlong sequence of RUSS 103 and RUSS 104 should be well prepared to undertake study abroad in Russia and are encouraged to do so. [ more ]

 RUSS 151 SEM Continuing Russian I